ianallannz/ianallannz.github.io/src/blog/on-council-waste.md

 date: 2025-09-19
 excerpt: I've been hearing variations of "the council needs to stop wasting all our money" on the campaign trail.
 layout: blog-post.njk
-tags: ["blog", "Gisborne council", "spending", "political economy", "active transport"]
+tags: ["blog", "Gisborne council", "spending", "wealth inequality", "political economy", "active transport"]
 isPost: true
 pinned: false
 ---